 If you are moving into a shared apartment or home with three or more room/house mates you will need to be tested twice, once upon arrival and then again 5-days later.
 UCSF is being especially vigilant against outbreaks in these types of congregate accommodations for your safety.
 When you schedule your COVID-19 test using the information below, please be sure to mention if you live in a shared home or apartment.

 Q: How do I schedule my free COVID-19 Test?

-A: To schedule your free COVID-19 test, please call the COVID Centralized Scheduling Team at 415-476-6407.
+A: You may use the Color testing vending machines found on the Mission Bay and Parnassus campuses.
+Alternatively, to schedule your free COVID-19 test, please call the COVID Centralized Scheduling Team at 415-476-6407.
 You will need to provide a code to schedule your free testing based on your affiliation:

 UCSF Trainee, faculty, or staff (GME Resident/Fellow, Postdoc, Visiting Scholar)